 Every day in life, we get exposed to thousands of environmental toxins and pollutants.
 This kind of exposure to harmful chemicals happens when we travel to our working place, in our homes or through the air we breathe.
 Also, we imbibe toxins through the food we eat or through the water we drink.

 The situation can be even worsened with our ‘bad habits’ like smoking, not only harm us but also harm others and pollute the atmosphere around us.

 These toxins, you know, could grievously harm our health.
 Though many factors can cause infertility.
 The harsh, synthetic chemical products we use every day could be the real cause.

 Our body’s immune system can not cope up with continuous assimilation of toxins.
 It is liable to break down.
 Studies show that the chemicals found in everyday beauty products could cause hormone disruptions, a variety of health problems and even birth defects.
 Toothpaste, Mouth wash, shampoo, hair cream, deodorants, perfumes – all these could contain toxic chemicals.

-It is imperative that persons with fertility problems and pregnant women should switch over to chemical free alternative products.
-Waste and toxic depositions in the human body are a potential source or illness.
+It is imperative that persons with fertility problems and pregnant women should switch over to chemical-free alternative products.
+Waste and toxic depositions in the human body are a potential source of illness.
 Pharmaceutical drugs also contribute to toxin accumulation.